In life, death is one of the hardest things to cope with. Here is 10 insights on dealing with death:

 What is a legacy?
 Memories, good action, character, love, and the impact a person has had on their communities.
 As the famous quote reads, it’s not what a person said or did that you’ll always remember, it’s how they made you feel.
 Those good feelings and trails of goodwill never fade away.
 My mom, brother, sister, and I carry on my father’s legacy every day.

-All we have is this moment.
-To truly be alive we must live in the present.
+When one deals with death, all we have is this moment, to truly be alive we must live in the present.
 When we do that we have countless time well spent with those that we interact with.
 When we are present we can be tuned in to the signs that our deceased are sending our way.
 The general theme from my father was love.
 After his transcendence, I came across countless signs of love in the shapes of hearts everywhere I looked and in the oddest of places.

-It’s easy to go negative when someone we are close to passes away.
+It’s easy to go negative when someone is dealing with death.
 It’s important to only allow love inside and not hate or negativity.
 Don’t question the what if’s or the why’s; accept what has happened and understand that their spirit and soul are still alive, just in a new form.
 More than ever we must practice acceptance and stillness.

 Regardless of what they (someone who has “harmed you”) did to you, always make an effort to make things right with people that you care about in your life.
 I saw a close family member filled with regret and sadness after choosing to not make things right with my father before he suddenly passed.
 All it takes is reaching out, saying you’re sorry, admitting your faults, and bearing your soul.
 Put your pride aside, make things right and you will be so happy that you did!